jameslovescoding/Real-Time-To-Do-List/Readme.md

 - When addItem or markItem is triggered, write to the MongoDB database.

+>
+> Note:
+>
+> This way of handling real-time data using redux-thunk may be okay for a small app which doesn’t require lot of complexities.
+But I would encourage you to go through how to use redux-observables and RxJS, if you plan to build a real time app to handle multiple observables and to chain/merge them.

 # How to run this app

 Install dependencies using the following command